basedafdev/PriceVolumeAnalysis/README.md

    this equates to 07/24/2018

-If you want to skip all of this work, just shoot me an email with your email address and I'll send over a top 100 list of stocks.
+If you want to skip all of this work, just shoot me an email with your email address and I'll try send over a top 100 list of stocks everyday